ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

 OK, now let’s get started by creating our first client API.
 For this open your editor of choice.
 I can recommend using _VSCode_ for this at the moment since you will get GraphQL highlighting.
-As we move forward, we will refine the tooling more and provide proper IntelliSense.
+As we move forward, we will refine the tooling and provide proper IntelliSense.

 Now let us create a new file in our `StarWars` folder called `Queries.graphql` and add the following query:

 > The file does not necessarily have to be called queries.
 You can call it however you want.
-The GraphQL compiler will figure out what files contain queries and what contain schema definitions.
+The GraphQL compiler will figure out what files contain queries and what files contain schema definitions.

 ```graphql
 query getFoo {